Easy Recipes with Port Wine

 Pêras Bêbedas – In other words Pouched Pears

 This classic French dessert is so popular in Portugal.
-In Portuguese Pêras Bêbedas, translate literally as “Drunk pears” and if you know already how to make Poach pears, you might understand why right ahead.
+In Portuguese Pêras Bêbedas, translates literally as “Drunk pears” and if you know already how to make Poach pears, you might understand why right ahead.

 This is one of the most simple to make desserts, and one of the most consensual too.

 Poaching is a simple culinary technique, and it enhances the natural sugars and flavor of the fruit using spices and wine.
-The scent of the wine and spices together are inebriating and the color of the pears is just incredible.
+The scent of the wine and spices together is inebriating and the color of the pears is just incredible.

 Ingredients